• Skip to main content

 Jambalaya is a classic Louisiana rice dish that is packed with incredible flavors.
 It’s a one-pot comfort food meal that is easy to make.
 But what makes this hearty meal stand out from other jambalaya recipes is that it combines the famous Monday tradition of red beans into the mix.
 You will love this Red Bean Jambalaya recipe!

 A fresh pot of jambalaya always brings us back to our trips to New Orleans.
-I don’t recall the name of the restaurant, or even if it’s still there, but it was on Christmas Eve 2009 and my wife and I were eating at a restaurant on Decatur Street.
+I don’t recall the name of the restaurant, or even if it’s still there, but it was on Christmas Eve 2009, and my wife and I were eating at a restaurant on Decatur Street.
 It was the only place still open before the midnight mass at St. Louis Cathedral.
-That is the trip that repaired that chromosome actor John Goodman mentioned in his famous quote about visiting New Orleans for the first time.
+That is the trip that repaired the chromosome actor John Goodman mentioned in his famous quote about visiting New Orleans for the first time.

 Someone suggested that there’s an incomplete part of our chromosomes that gets repaired or found when we hit New Orleans.
 Some of us just belong here. – John Goodman

-When we returned from the trip I had to figure out how to cook like a New Orleanian.
+When we returned from the trip, I had to figure out how to cook like a New Orleanian.
 I read everything I could online at the time and found every New Orleans, Creole, and Cajun cookbook that was available to me.
-It has been a love ever since and every time we have jambalaya, whether it’s this Red Beans Jambalaya recipe or a different one, I can fully remember sitting at that table on Christmas Eve with my wife in New Orleans and thinking this it.
+It has been a love ever since, and every time we have jambalaya, whether it’s this Red Beans Jambalaya recipe or a different one, I can fully remember sitting at that table on Christmas Eve with my wife in New Orleans and thinking this it.

 One of the first recipes I would say that I tried to learn first was jambalaya.
 It looks like a complex recipe with a long list of ingredients, but in the end, it’s a fairly easy one-pot meal to put together.
 If you prep ahead of time, like dice up the Trinity and the meats, you can cook this on a weeknight.
 Of course, to make it even easier, you can prepare jambalaya in the slow cooker.
 I have an amazing recipe: Forgotten Once Slow Cooker Jambalaya.
 Once upon a time, this was the most popular recipe on my website.
 Everyone shared it.
 Even Huffington Post.
 It’s that good.